Long Wavelength Array Active Crossed-Dipole Antenna

-We claim no originality in the antenna design.
+The LWA antenna is not our design.
 The original design documents are publicly available as mentioned above.
-Our antennas and active balun assemblies are identical to those used in the LWA antennas.
+Our antennas and FEE assemblies are identical to those used in the LWA antennas.

 Transmission Line, Power and Protection Considerations

-The active balun is powered through a bias-tee located at or near the receiver equipment.
+The Front-End Electronics are powered through a bias-tee located at or near the receiver equipment.
 For additional information, see Transmission Line, Power and Protection Considerations for the LWA Antenna System.
 An LWA Power Coupler, specifically designed for use with the LWA antenna that we sell, is now available - see LWA ordering page.
 The LWAPC will be available with or without a quadrature coupler for discrimination of polarization (see Applications for Circular Polarization below).

 The sloping elements provide an omni-directional dome shaped antenna pattern.
 Overall, the pattern provides close to horizon-to-horizon coverage with decreased response at low elevation angles as shown below.
 The non-directional characteristic of this antenna means that it can be more susceptible to radio frequency interference than a directional antenna.
 In its original design as an array of antennas, post-processing beam forming is used when directional characteristics are needed.